 Backyard Orchard News

-Close-up of tongue of male squash bee.
+Close-up shot of Texas Gold-Banded millipedes.
+Millipedes are arthropods.
 (Photo by Kathy Keatley Garvey)

 The Bohart Museum is home to nearly eight million insect specimens.
 (Photo by Kathy Keatley Garvey)